 Let’s break it down:

-As we discussed in our previous post on Maximizing Employee Rewards ROI: Gift Cards vs. Cash Bonuses, gift cards provide a more cost-effective alternative to traditional cash bonuses.
+Gift cards provide a more cost-effective alternative to traditional cash bonuses.

 This is why, when considering employee benefits Europe-wide, gift cards beat payroll bonuses for cost-efficiency.
 Need proof?
 Companies using GIFQ have documented their cost reduction per employee year-over-year since moving from cash to gift card rewards.